Dumkaaa/webshop/README.md

     * If you get a cs-fixer error, fix it by running the command `composer fix`.
 * PHPUnit by running the command `composer phpunit`
     * NOTE: Create a `.env.test.local` with a custom `DATABASE_URL` environment variable for a testing database.
+* Reset the database by running `composer resetdb`

 ## Environment variables
 Variable | Description